mschiffn/comp_ui_toolbox/README.md

 These operators map
-the relative spatial fluctuations in compressibility and/or mass density to the mixed RF voltage signals.
+the relative spatial fluctuations in compressibility and/or mass density to the mixed radio frequency voltage signals.

 The toolbox excels in
-the *repetitive* evaluation of identical scattering operators in iterative image recovery algorithms and, thus, complements popular simulation tools, e.g.
+the *repetitive* application of identical scattering operators in iterative image recovery methods and, thus, complements popular simulation tools, e.g.
 [Field II](https://field-ii.dk/) and
 [FOCUS](https://www.egr.msu.edu/~fultras-web/).
 Although
-the setup of
+the initialization of
-a scattering sequence is relatively costly, the evaluation is extremely fast.
+a scattering operator is relatively costly, its application is extremely fast.

 Typical applications include

 - regularized structured insonification,
-- coded excitation, and
+- coded excitation,
-- compressed sensing / sparse recovery.
+- compressed sensing / sparse recovery, and
+- machine learning.

 Usability and simplicity were crucial design paradigms.
+The toolbox enables
+the solution of
+complex inverse scattering problems with only a few lines of code.

 ## Main Features